Stemer114/openscad_beams/README.md

 If you want to change something, you can easily do so by adjusting the parameters in the list, whithout any further code changes.

-I have found this technique quite useful for both simply and complex objects.
+I have found this technique quite useful for both simple and complex objects.

 Usage